Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 1 hour 15 minutes | 📍 Google Maps

 The final miles of the Mississippi River in Louisiana’s Plaquemines Parish provide visitors with a thrilling education in contrasts.
-It neatly weaves the rural and urban lifestyles while creating a corridor on the final leg of the interminable Mississippi river.
+It neatly weaves the rural and urban lifestyles while creating a corridor on the final leg of the Mississippi river.

-To locals, this represents a portal to the “end of the world.”
-Meanwhile, visiting Plaquemines Parish is also an opportunity to explore the Greater New Orleans metropolitan areas such as Metairie.
+Visiting Plaquemines Parish is also an opportunity to explore the Greater New Orleans metropolitan areas such as Metairie.

 De Soto National Forest